 Position a rack in the center of the oven and heat to 350 F.

-Carefully, without spilling any water with raw meat on your kitchen counter, wash the roast in the sink and pat dry it with paper towels.
+Carefully, without spilling any raw meat juices on the kitchen counter, wash the roast and pat dry with paper towels.

-In a small bowl, mix together the Cajun seasoning, dry mustard, thyme, 1/2 teaspoon salt, half of the minced garlic, and 1 tablespoon of olive oil.
+In a small bowl, mix together the Cajun seasoning, dry mustard, thyme, 1/2 teaspoon salt, half of the minced garlic, and 1 tablespoon oil.
 Rub the roast all over with the mixture.

-In a large skillet over medium-high heat, sear the roast in the remaining olive oil for about 3 to 5 minutes on each side, or until nicely browned.
-Searing it will keep the juices inside of the meat and yield a roast that is cooked and moist inside and crispy outside.
+In a large skillet over medium heat, sear the roast in the remaining 2 tablespoons oil until golden brown, about 3 minutes on each side.
+Searing it will keep the juices inside of the meat and yield a roast that is moist inside and crispy outside.
 Remove the roast to a plate.

-Meanwhile, in a large pan, melt the butter and toss in the potatoes with the remaining minced garlic, onion wedges, and carrots, if using.
+In the same skillet, melt the butter.
+Add the potatoes, the remaining minced garlic, onion wedges, and carrots, if using.
 Cook until the vegetables begin to brown and soften, about 5 minutes.

-Arrange the vegetables on the bottom of a roasting pan deep enough to hold the meat and vegetables and sprinkle with salt and pepper.
-Place the browned rib roast on the vegetables, bones facing down.
+Arrange the vegetables on the bottom of a roasting pan deep enough to hold the meat and vegetables.
+Sprinkle generously with salt and pepper.
+Place the roast on the vegetables, bone-side facing down.

-Pour the wine or chicken broth in the pan.
+Pour the wine or chicken broth over the vegetables in the pan.